Hard Money Lenders in Massachusetts: What You Need to Know

 Here’s how HomeLight Buy Before You Sell works:

-The program has a flat fee of 2.4% of your current home’s sold price.
-However, the potential savings in other areas can outweigh this cost.
+While the program has a flat fee based on your current home’s sold price, the potential savings in other areas can outweigh this cost.
 For instance, you might save on moving expenses, temporary housing, and even negotiate a better purchase price for your new home.
 Additionally, HomeLight’s BBYS fees are generally much lower than the interest rates on bridge loans, which currently range from 9.5% to 12%.

 3 top hard money lenders in Massachusetts